 When it comes to teaching writing, there is just so much to teach.
-To build strong writers, students need to be well-versed in sentence structure, grammar, and how to organize their ideas, just to name a few skills.
+To help students become stronger writers, students need to be well-versed in sentence structure, grammar, and how to organize their ideas, just to name a few skills.
 One of the best ways to teach middle school ELA and high school English students to become stronger writers is by focusing on specific skills one at a time.
 This way, students are not overwhelmed, and teachers can more easily assess a certain writing skill.

 Teaching students how to write a thesis statement is a crucial step in the essay writing process.
 Whenever I begin a new essay with my students, I always take some time to review thesis statement writing with my students by using this thesis statement teaching unit.
 This teaching unit comes with an editable presentation and student resources.
 This unit is also available in a money-saving bundle with print and digital teaching files: Essay Writing Teaching Unit.